 Jump in Shallow Water

 Mod: Jump in Shallow Water

-I believe I speak for all Witcher 3 players when I say that getting Geralt stuck in shallow water is one of the most annoying parts of the game.
+I think I speak for every Witcher 3 player when I say that it’s really frustrating when Geralt gets stuck in shallow water in the game.

 This is further compacted by the fact that it can happen in even the smallest pools of water when he’s barely submerged.